-Traceability by customers allowing requests generation and customer service to be integrated in the same platform.
+Traceability by customers allowing for request generation and customer service to be integrated in the same platform.

 Emergence of New Agents and New Services like Digital Freight Forwarders or Digital Chartering and Market-makers.
 Digital Platforms allow small, innovative agents to penetrate the market.
-As coordination and transfer becomes more efficient new Digital Marketing Platforms integrating broader variety of providers that offer a specialized Value-added transport services.
+As coordination and transfer becomes more efficient, new Digital Marketing Platforms are integrating a broader variety of providers, that offer specialised Value-added transport services.

-Improved Planning Capabilities including standardization, optimization and streamlining in a variety of functional areas.
+Improved Planning Capabilities including standardisation, optimisation and streamlining in a variety of functional areas.
 The use of digital platforms simplifies and facilitates the control of the infrastructure and the fleet.
 The consultation of routes, timetables and fares, plus reservation and payment from a single customer contact point for different services throughout integrated apps.
-That facilitates and simplifies all these processes.
+This facilitates and simplifies all these processes.
 Service delivered and customer satisfaction is improved at relatively low cost.
-Additionally, allows more security in data and payment management.
+Additionally, it allows for more security in data and payment management.